Policies and Procedures

 Release from Liability

-The sitter is not liable for any damage done by the pets to the home or other pets while not in the direct care of the sitter.
+The sitter is not liable for any damage done by the pets to the home or other pets while not in the direct care of the sitter, unless an incident occurs as a direct result of sitter negligence.

 The sitter must receive a list of any other services or persons including family or neighbors, that will enter the home while it is under service by the sitter.
 If another service or person including family or neighbors enters the home while it is under the service of the sitter, even if the sitter is made aware of their presence, the sitter is released from all liabilities.